If you are considering a trip abroad, here are some general tips for your health and safety.

 Be Aware of Your Surroundings

-You should try to find out what is and what isn’t safe from reliable sources, such as local authorities or tourism officials.
+You should try to find out what is and isn’t safe from reliable sources, such as local authorities or tourism officials.

 Create Safe-Zone Boundaries